Felfa/ifarres/README.md

-# Polaris
+# Ifarres
-A multiplatform Python bot using plugins!
-It's still in development right now, so you may get crashes and features may not be fully implemented or can suddenly disappear.
-If you find a bug or have any cool idea feel free to [open an Issue](https://github.com/luksireiku/polaris/issues/new).

-Please read the [Wiki](https://github.com/luksireiku/polaris/wiki) to get some help installing and setting it up.
-You can contact me at [@luksireiku](http://telegram.me/luksireiku)
+Ifarres es un bot modular para Telegram con múltiples funciones, basado en [Polaris](https://git.io/polaris).

+Todavía está en fase beta y aún quedan algunas funciones por adaptar del antiguo bot [Arate](https://git.io/arate).

-**Polaris** (including all plugins and documentation) is free software; you are free to redistribute it and/or modify it under the terms of the [GNU Affero General Public License, version 3](LICENSE).
+**Ifarres** (including all plugins and documentation) is free software; you are free to redistribute it and/or modify it under the terms of the [GNU Affero General Public License, version 3](LICENSE).

 **THIS PROGRAM IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND**